NGATARAWA & OHITI

 The Trustees are pleased to announce that a short-term lease (3year) for the Ngatarawa Land Blocks was signed off in March 2022.
 Trustees are aware that landowners moved a motion at the 2021 AGM to wānanga about options for the Ngatarawa land before signing, however, it was agreed by the trustees that a short-term lease be signed off to allow landowners to receive their dividend payments whilst we discuss future aspirations for the land.
 The new lease is viewable on this website.
 Click here for more information.

 On 4 December 2021 in conjunction with the AGM, we held the triennial election of new trustees.
 The election process followed the Trust Deed and was sanctioned by our legal authority prior to communicating out.
-Following the AGM/election one owner was not happy with the process and wanted an explanation as to why some parts of the election process were not explained more clearly.
-She and others chose to take the matter to a Judicial Hearing in April 2022.
-(This matter continues to be ongoing and is in the MLC hands).
+Following the AGM/election a handful of owners were not happy with the election process and wanted an explanation as to why some parts of the election process were not explained more clearly.
+They were not satisfied with the answer and chose to take the matter to a Judicial Hearing in April 2022.
+This held up the process of submitting the MLC application for new trustees.
+At the hearing, the judge listened to the applicants and also gave the Trustees an opportunity to speak.
+He was satisfied with the process and suggested submitting the application for new trustees.

 The issues that were raised above were directed to the former/current trustees by way of minutes of that judicial hearing.
 These minutes were received in June 2021.
-The Trustees decided to take the matter to its legal advisers and after a robust discussion, Trustees agreed that although the election process was followed and we had no reason to doubt our process, the Trustees suggested to the MLC judge that we were willing for the process to take place again but for the election to be fully facilitated by the MLC.
-The application for the Dec 2021 Election and new trustees was submitted with communication with the MLC judge.
-Trustees suggested that if the judge felt uneasy with our gesture, that he could accept our new trustees application.
-(This matter continues to be unfinished and in the hands of the MLC).
+The Trustees took the matter to its legal advisers and after a robust discussion, the Trustees agreed that although the election process was followed and we had no reason to doubt our process, the Trustees suggested to the MLC judge that we were willing for the process to take place again but for the election to be fully facilitated by the MLC.
+The application for the Dec 2021 Election and new trustees was submitted with that suggestion, to the MLC judge.
+Trustees suggested that if the judge felt uneasy with our gesture, he could accept our new trustee's application.
+This matter stayed with the MLC for sometime.

 As Trustees, we continue to keep this website updated and hope that whānau continue to be engaged through this platform.